mike-leo-k/intro-to-im/june 2/README.md

 # Production Assignment: Digital Art with Loops

 ## Description
-Two simple works of art, inspired by vintage computer generated graphics.
-Makes use of for()
+Two simple works of art, inspired by old computer generated graphics.
+Makes use of for() loops to achieve the "vintage" look of classic computer art.
+I used [this](https://www.youtube.com/watch?v=LaarVR1AOvs) tutorial for inspiration.

 ## Screenshot of Output: